Wayne Mills (singer): Personal life

-Mills and his wife Carol, were married in 2000.
-Together they have two children.
+Mills and his wife Carol, were married in 2000, and they had a son.

 Death

 In the early hours of November 23, 2013, in Nashville, Tennessee, Mills was shot in the head by bar owner Chris Ferrell, allegedly over an argument involving Mills lighting up a cigarette in a nonsmoking area.
 He was rushed to a hospital but later died.
 The incident occurred towards the end of an afterparty at the bar following a recent makeover it received for the television show Bar Rescue, with its episode scheduled to air the following day.
 The episode featuring it was later pulled, and the bar closed shortly after.
 The building was demolished in 2016.
 On March 6, 2015, Ferrell was found guilty of second-degree murder in Mills' death and received a twenty-year sentence with no possibility of parole.
 The verdict and sentence were appealed but were upheld by the appeals court in 2019.
-Mills left behind wife Carol, whom he had married in 2000, seven-year-old son Jack, and six-year-old niece Cali.